vbotka/ansible-ansible/docs/source/guide.rst

 .. code-block:: console
    :emphasize-lines: 1

-   shell> ansible-playbook ansible.yml -e 'lp_debug=true'
+   shell> ansible-playbook ansible.yml -e 'ma_debug=true'

 .. note:: The debug output of this role is optimized for the **yaml** callback plugin.
 Set this plugin for example in the environment